sabsar42/Fruit-Veg-Recognition-App/README.md

 # Fruit-Veg-Recognition-App
 This repository contains the source code and documentation for a Fruit and Vegetable Recognition App.
 The app is designed to identify and classify various fruits and vegetables using image recognition techniques.
 It provides a user-friendly interface for capturing or uploading images and receiving real-time results on the type of fruit or vegetable detected.
+This project is for practice.
+Will be working on improvements.

 # Features
 - Image Recognition: Utilizes machine learning algorithms to recognize and classify fruits and vegetables accurately.